marionnewlevant/craft-mn_matchinput/README.md

 **Change Log**

-- 2.0: Craft 3 version.
+- 3.0: Craft 3 version.
 See master branch for Craft 2 version.
-Custom error message for failure to match.
-Checks for valid regex, and will not save field if regex is invalid
-- 1.1: Blank fields are not matched against pattern
+- 2.0: Custom error message for failure to match.
+Checks for valid regex, and will not save field if regex is invalid.
+Does not validate blank fields.
 - 1.0: Initial release